saishg/roomfinder/README.md

 You will receive a confirmation email from Exchange if the reservation is accepted or rejected.

 Before starting the web-app, edit 'CONFIG' and pick the number of worker threads.
-Generate a certifcate and private key and point CONFIG to their locations.
+Generate a certificate and private key and point CONFIG to their locations.

 Web-App: